 If you have COVID-19, or think you might have it, help prevent spreading by following the instructions below.

-Use the BC COVID-19 Self-Assessment Tool to help determine if you need further assessment or testing for COVID-19.
+B.C.
+COVID-19 Self-Assessment Tool to help determine if you need testing for COVID-19.
 You can complete this assessment for yourself, or on behalf of someone else, if they are unable to.